List of Debian project leaders: Lucas Nussbaum

 Lucas Nussbaum is a French computer science engineer and assistant professor at University of Lorraine, researcher at LORIA laboratory.
 Nussbaum was elected leader of the Debian project in April 2013.
 He has been a Debian Developer since 2007.
 Since then, he has been active, amongst other things, as a Debian Ruby packager, with the Universal Debian Database or the full rebuilds of the Debian Archive.

 During the 2012 election, outgoing leader Stefano Zacchiroli announced that this would be the last term for which he would run; thus, in the 2013 election, the election did not include the incumbent.
 Nussbaum ran for the first time, opposite Gergely Nagy and Moray Allan.

 His term started on April 17, 2013.

 He was re-elected on April 14, 2014.

 Neil McGovern

-Neil McGovern, an Executive Director at the Gnome Foundation, was elected in April 2015, after running for the second time in a row.
+Neil McGovern was elected in April 2015, after running for the second time in a row.

 Mehdi Dogguy

 Mehdi Dogguy, a Tunisian-French technical manager at Électricité de France, was elected in April 2016, running without opponents.